Gravitational waves from the early universe: Searching for the background

-In this section, we describe how we can detect GWs using Michelson interferometers.
-This is the technique used by LIGO-Virgo in the first detections.
-The experiment consists of probing the interference pattern perturbed by gravitational waves.
-We comment on PTA searches in Sec.~\ref{sec:PTA_searches}.
+Here we describe how we can detect GWs using Michelson interferometers.
+This is the technique used by LIGO-Virgo in their first detections.
+The experiment consists of probing the interference pattern induced by GWs.